mramshaw/Elastic/README.md

 [Apparently geolocation has evolved to become a strength of Elasticsearch.
 And __types__ are on their way out.]

-Presumably well-structured data can be shipped to Elasticsearch directly by Beats, but less well-structured data (that may need to be parsed, processed, aggregated, transformed or enriched) must be passed to Logstash by Beats.
+Presumably well-structured data can be shipped to Elasticsearch directly by Beats, but less well-structured data (that may need to be parsed, processed, aggregated, transformed or enriched) must be passed to Logstash instead.

 ## Reference